Equations of tropical varieties: Bend loci

-We now prove the second statement.
-A homomorphism $p: \T[x_1^{\pm}, \ldots, x_n^\pm] \to \T$ is determined by the $n$-tuple of tropical numbers $p(x_1),\ldots, p(x_n)\in \T^\times = \R$, so we identify $p$ with a point in $\R^n$.
+Part (2) is clear, so we now prove part (3).
+A homomorphism $p: \T[x_1^{\pm 1}, \ldots, x_n^{\pm 1}] \to \T$ is determined by the $n$-tuple of tropical numbers $p(x_1),\ldots, p(x_n)\in \T^\times = \R$, so we identify $p$ with a point in $\R^n$.
 This Euclidean space is divided into convex polyhedral chambers as follows.
-For each term of $f$ there is a (possibly empty) chamber consisting of all $p$ for which that term dominates, the interior consisting of points where this term strictly dominates.
+For each term of $f$ there is a (possibly empty) chamber consisting of all $p$ for which that term dominates, with the interior consisting of points where this term strictly dominates.
 Since $f$ is the tropical sum (Euclidean maximum) of its terms, the chamber interiors are where the graph of $f$ is linear and the walls are where the maximum is attained at least twice and hence the graph is nonlinear. \end{proof}

+\begin{remark} If $M$ is a finitely generated $\Fun$-module and $f\in M \otimes \T$, or if $M$ is a (Laurent) polynomial algebra over $\Fun$ and $f\in M\otimes \T$ is homogeneous of degree one, then by the preceding proposition $\setBend(f)$ is a tropical hyperplane.
+Tropical hyperplanes were first defined in \cite{Speyer1} as the set-theoretic tropicalization of classical hyperplanes and later recast in terms of \emph{tropical Pl\"ucker vectors}, or equivalently, \emph{valuated matroids}, in \cite{Speyer2}.
+A more algebraic exposition of tropical hyperplanes, and tropical linear spaces more generally, closer to the spirit of this paper is Frenk's thesis \cite[Chapter 4]{Frenk}. \end{remark}

 In general one cannot recover a tropical polynomial from its set-theoretic bend locus (consider, e.g., $x^2+ax+0 \in \T[x]$ as $a\in \T$ varies).
 In the case of homogeneous polynomials this is manifest as the statement that the tropicalization of the Hilbert scheme of projective hypersurfaces is not a parameter space for set-theoretically tropicalized hypersurfaces (see \cite[\S6.1]{Tropical-Hilbert}).
 The following result says in particular that when enriched with its scheme structure, one can indeed recover, up to a scalar, a homogeneous tropical polynomial from its bend locus.
+This result is used in \S\ref{sec:mults} to show that the scheme structure of a tropicalized hypersurface determines the multiplicities associated to the facets of the corresponding balanced polyhedral complex.